 Related Policies:

-09.22, 09.224
+09.22; 09.224

 RECOMMENDED: IN BOSTOCK V. CLAYTON COUNTY, GEORGIA, THE US SUPREME COURT HELD THAT THE TITLE VII PROHIBITION ON DISCRIMINATION ON THE BASIS OF “SEX” COVERS DISCRIMINATION ON THE BASIS OF SEXUAL ORIENTATION OR GENDER IDENTITY.
 BOSTOCK DEALS WITH DISCRIMINATION (TERMINATION) IN EMPLOYMENT.
 ON JANUARY 20, 2021, THE PRESIDENT OF THE UNITED STATES INDICATED IN EXEC ORDER 1402, 86 FED.REG.13,803 (3/11/21) THAT THE REASONING OF BOSTOCK APPLIES TO OTHER LAWS THAT PROHIBIT SEX DISCRIMINATION, INCLUDING TITLE IX, “SO LONG AS THE LAWS DO NOT CONTAIN SUFFICIENT INDICATIONS TO THE CONTRARY.”
 THE PRESIDENT DIRECTED OTHER FEDERAL AGENCIES TO REVIEW SUCH ISSUE.
 THE UNITED STATES DEPARTMENT OF JUSTICE HAS SINCE ISSUED A MEMORANDUM ADVISING OTHER FEDERAL AGENCIES THAT THE REASONING OF BOSTOCK APPLIES TO TITLE IX AND THE UNITED STATES DEPARTMENT OF EDUCATION, OFFICE OF CIVIL RIGHTS HAS STATED THAT ONE FOCUS IN IMPLEMENTING THE REFERENCED EXECUTIVE ORDER WILL BE ENSURING THAT STUDENTS WHO HAVE EXPERIENCED DISCRIMINATION BASED ON SEXUAL ORIENTATION OR GENDER IDENTITY WILL HAVE THEIR LEGAL RIGHTS “FULLY MET.”
 WHILE THE INCLUSION OF THE SPECIFIC ADDITIONAL TERMINOLOGY IS NOT MANDATORY AT THIS TIME, IT IS RECOMMENDED BASED ON THE ABOVE.